A complete guide to choosing and using credit cards

 Do you want to earn cash back on everyday purchases?
 Upgrade your travel experience?
 Manage different kinds of consumer debt?
 Build or repair your credit?
 Whatever your objective might be, our expert analysis of leading offers from our credit card partners can guide you in the right direction.

-Bankrate.com recently surveyed credit card users to find out how they often used their cards on purchases that could earn rewards.
-One of the findings was that owners of rewards cards who don’t carry a balance from month to month paid for these purchases with their cards a lot more often than with cash or a debit card:
+Credit cards’ role in the transition to a so-called “cashless society” is evident in the number of chip readers, online payment portals and digital wallet interfaces most of us encounter every day.
+A Bankrate.com survey found that that owners of rewards credit cards who don’t carry a balance from month to month paid for these purchases with their cards a lot more often than with cash or a debit card:

 |Type of purchase